Skip To Main Content

 This late eighteenth-century brick outbuilding (with twentieth century modifications) was built as a dairy by the Convent’s neighbors, the Threlkeld family.
 It still stands on campus today, north of Visitation’s tennis courts.

-Primary sources tell of manumissions, self-emancipations, and the freeing of all people whom Visitation enslaved with the District of Columbia Emancipation Act on April 16, 1862.
-This law freed over 3,100 individuals in the federal district by compensating enslavers for the people whom they were holding.
-Government records tell that Ignatius Tilghman, a man the Convent had enslaved, filed a counter petition, citing an 1856 agreement to buy his and his family’s freedom for $500.
-It is unclear whether Tilghman ever recouped his money, but the Convent was not allotted the exact amount that he had paid the Convent when the government eventually compensated them in 1864.
+The law provided for compensation to enslavers for the people whom they had enslaved.
+The Sisters of the Visitation filed a petition seeking compensation for twelve individuals.
+Government records show that Ignatius Tilghman, a man the Convent had enslaved, filed a counter petition, citing an 1856 agreement to buy his and his family’s freedom for $500.
+He argued that the Sisters should not be compensated for the amount he had paid toward his family’s freedom.
+The Sisters vigorously contested his counterclaim.
+It is unclear whether Ignatius Tilghman ever recouped any of his money, but the Convent was not allotted the exact amount that he had paid when the government eventually compensated them in 1864.

-Susan and Ignatius Tilghman and their seven children lived in the District of Columbia for about 20 years until some of them moved to Philadelphia around 1900.
+Following emancipation, Ignatius and his wife Susan Tilghman and their seven children lived in the District of Columbia for about 20 years until some of them moved to Philadelphia around 1900.
 Others formerly enslaved by the Convent took different paths.
-Benjamin Mahoney served in the Navy during the Civil War, eventually becoming ill, after which he was discharged, maybe dying shortly after.
+Benjamin Mahoney served in the Navy during the Civil War, eventually becoming ill, after which he was discharged, possibly dying shortly thereafter.
 Thomas Weldon and Joseph Dixon both married and raised their families in Southern Maryland.

-Visitation’s 1975 published history cited an oral tradition that the Sisters taught enslaved children.
-The truth of the tradition is difficult to ascertain, but federal census records indicating literacy provide hints.
-Of the 14 people freed between 1853 and 1862: data cannot be found for two; another two were too young to be taught; six were illiterate; and documentary evidence for the other four is inconclusive.
-No primary sources have been found supporting that enslaved people were educated at the Convent, suggesting that they had not been taught to read or write.
+Contrary to oral tradition, there are no written records that the Sisters taught enslaved children.
+In fact, federal census records indicate that many people formerly enslaved by Visitation were illiterate.
+Of the fourteen people freed between 1853 and 1862: data cannot be found for two; another two were too young to be taught; six were illiterate; and documentary evidence for the other four is inconclusive.
+These records suggest that people enslaved at Visitation at that time had not been taught to read or write.

 The Late 19th Century